 In athletes with underlying but undiscovered heart disease, the risk for sudden cardiac death may be more than 100-fold higher than that of unaffected peers.
 (3)

 A cornerstone of the argument in favor of pre-participation EKGs is a 25-year study from a region in Italy, where EKG screenings of all athletes in officially sanctioned sports has been mandatory since 1982.
 (3) A 2006 study (4) showed a nearly 90 percent drop in sudden cardiac deaths in Italy since the program began.
 No deaths were recorded from athletes disqualified from competition because of hypertrophic cardiomyopathy (HCM), a thickening of the heart muscle that makes it work harder to pump blood, which is a common cause of sudden cardiac death among youth athletes.
+In its PPE position statement (13), the NATA listed several limitations of the study.

 The cost of adding EKGs to the screening program has been a central argument against its use, but two 2010 studies (3,5) suggest that lives could be saved if the test was routinely performed in addition to the taking of a thorough personal and family history and physical examination.